UTSAVS26/cognicore-ai/docs/source/user_guide/03_memory.rst

 Concept: Memory
 ==================

 For an agent to have a coherent conversation, it must remember what has been said previously.
-The **Memory** system in CogniCore is responsible for storing, retrieving, and managing the conversation history.
+The **Memory** system in CogniCoreAI is responsible for storing, retrieving, and managing the conversation history.

 The `BaseMemory` Contract
 -------------------------

-Like the LLM system, the memory system is built on an abstraction: the ``cognicore.memory.BaseMemory`` class.
+Like the LLM system, the memory system is built on an abstraction: the ``cognicoreai.memory.BaseMemory`` class.
 This ensures that the ``Agent`` can interact with any type of memory store in a consistent way.
 The ``BaseMemory`` contract requires all memory classes to implement:

 *   ``add_message(message)``: Adds a new message to the history.
 *   ``get_history()``: Retrieves the full list of messages.